Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Numerical simulations

 \end{bfigure*}

 \begin{bfigure*}

 \end{bfigure*}

-This quasi-spiral structure emerges at late times even in low-resolution simulations, although the central spiral windings are gradually erased as the resolution is degraded and, in Athena, the discontinuity is smoothed out considerably.
-As the resolution improves, additional windings appear towards the centre, and the discontinuities becomes sharper, as seen in the resolution tests for offset simulations of 3D-GADGET in Fig.~\ref{fig:3DOffsetGADGET}, and of Athena in Fig.~\ref{fig:AthenaRes}.
+The quasi-spiral structure emerges at late times even in low-resolution simulations, although as the resolution is degraded, the central spiral windings are gradually erased as the resolution is degraded and, in Athena, the discontinuity is smoothed out considerably.
+As the resolution improves, additional windings appear towards the centre, and the discontinuities become sharper, as seen in the resolution tests for offset simulations of 3D-GADGET in Fig.~\ref{fig:3DOffsetGADGET}, and of Athena in Fig.~\ref{fig:AthenaRes}.
 Figure \ref{fig:3DOffsetGADGET} also compares a simulation with dynamical dark matter against a comparable simulation with a rigid potential.
-As dark matter motions dissipates some of the structure, we find that doubling the initial offset $\Delta x$ in the simulation with dark matter leads to a late-time structure similar in both simulations.
+As dark matter motions dissipate some of the structure, we find that doubling the initial offset $\Delta x$ in the simulation with dark matter leads to a late-time structure similar in both simulations.

 \begin{bfigure*}

 \end{bfigure*}